 This is called “knock” or “detonation” — a supersonic (faster than the speed of sound) shock wave.
 These shockwaves resonate throughout the engine cylinder and create the characteristic “knocking” sound.

 Knocking or detonation is bad for your engine.
-It can severely damage your pistons and hurt performance.
+It can severely damage your pistons and hurt engine performance.
 Knocking can also lead to pre-ignition.

-Pre-ignition is similar to detonation, except that it occurs before the spark plug fires.
+This is similar to detonation, except that it occurs before the spark plug fires.
 This can also happen when a carbon ember ignites the fuel-air mixture even when the piston is very early in the compression stroke — this is even worse than knocking and can cause more damage.

 High temperature and high pressure are the main culprits behind engine knock and pre-ignition.
 This is a common problem with gasoline engines because they compress both air and fuel at the same time.